Nepal Armed Violence Assessment

 The NAVA initiative generates solid and reliable data on armed violence to assist the Nepali government, civil society and non-governmental organisations, as well as multilateral and bilateral agencies, make solid policy and programming decisions.
 The NAVA combines both primary and secondary data sources – but has a focus on generating original data and analysis through field research.

-The Nepal Armed Violence Assessment is generating a host of outputs for public distribution.
+The Nepal Armed Violence Assessment generated a range of outputs for public distribution.
 These include NAVA Issue Briefs, NAVA Working Papers, op-eds in South Asian and international press, and academic articles.
 All publications are made available in both English and Nepali.

-The NAVA is administered by the Small Arms Survey with financial support from AusAID.
+The NAVA was administered by the Small Arms Survey with financial support from AusAID.